dsc-courses/practice.dsc10.com/problems/disc/disc06-wi22-final-seasons.md

 - 95% of values in `boot_means` fall between the endpoints of the interval we found.
 - The interval we created did not contain the true mean points per game, but if we collected many original samples and constructed many 95% confidence intervals, then roughly 95% of them would contain the true mean points per game.

+The first option is incorrect because the confidence interval describes what we think the *mean* points per game could be.
+Individual games likely have a very large variety in the number of points scores.
+Probably very few have between 7.7 and 10.3 points.

+The second option is correct because this is precisely how we calculated the endpoints of our interval, by taking the middle 95% of values in `boot_means`.

+The third option is incorrect because we know the true mean points per game - it's 7.
+7 does not fall in the interval 7.7 to 10.3, and we can say that with certainty.
+This is not a probability statement because the interval and the parameter are both fixed.

+The fourth option is incorrect because of the word *exactly*.
+We generally can't make guarantees like this when working with randomness.

+The fifth option is correct, as this is the meaning of confidence.
+We have confidence in the process of generating 95% confidence intervals, because roughly 95% of such intervals we create will capture the parameter of interest.

 <!-- <average>87</average> -->